 The vet offers options for paying the bill

 While the odds are slim to none that a pet professional would not accept a variety of payments, it's not impossible.
-Always ask beforehand about what forms of credit cards, insurance (if applicable) and payment plans the mobile veterinarian accepts.
-Just as not all independent doctors' offices or hospitals don't take health credit cards (ex.
-CareCredit), not all mobile veterinarians are as financially flexible.
+Always ask beforehand about what forms of credit cards, insurance (if applicable) and payment plan the mobile veterinarian accepts.
+Just as not all independent doctors' offices or hospitals take health credit cards, not all mobile veterinarians are as financially flexible.

 While one may be receptive to online payments, another may not be.
 Along with an easy method of payment, a great mobile vet has reasonable prices, too.
 Bear in mind that there may be travel expenses; however, the convenience is worth the added cost.